Every woman deserves the right to choose, but emergency settings present serious barriers.

-In countries as such as Afghanistan, Sierra Leone and Yemen, Marie Stopes International works in partnership with humanitarian agencies, governments and the private sector to provide reproductive health services as part of a basic healthcare package.
+In countries as such as Sierra Leone and Yemen, Marie Stopes International works in partnership with humanitarian agencies, governments and the private sector to provide reproductive health services as part of a basic healthcare package.

 We use various delivery channels to reach the most marginalised communities, providing health commodities and services as well as technical support for local healthcare providers.

 Our teams in Bangladesh and Myanmar regularly provide assistance during floods and cyclones.
 In Bangladesh we have clinical outreach teams who travel to hard-to-reach parts of the country by boat, car and foot bringing contraceptive services to women so they can plan their families as they wish and better deal with their challenging environment.